python/cpython/Doc/library/codecs.rst

 .. method:: Codec.encode(input[, errors])

    Encodes the object *input* and returns a tuple (output object, length consumed).
-   While codecs are not restricted to use with Unicode, in a Unicode context, encoding converts a Unicode object to a plain string using a particular character set encoding (e.g., ``cp1252`` or ``iso-8859-1``).
+   Encoding converts a string object to a bytes object using a particular character set encoding (e.g., ``cp1252`` or ``iso-8859-1``).

    *errors* defines the error handling to apply.
 It defaults to ``'strict'``